Andy McGuigan: Later career

 He was signed by Middlesbrough for a £300 fee in December 1902, but injury problems limited to just a single league appearance.
 He then spent a season with Brynn Central, scoring nearly 30 goals as the pivot of the club's forward line.
 He moved on to Southport Central, Accrington Stanley, Burslem Port Vale (without playing a game), Bristol City and Barrow.
 He joined Exeter City in the summer of 1908 as the club turned professional.
 He finished as the club's top-scorer with 16 Southern League goals.
 He retired the following season and spent time coaching in Bilbao, Spain.
 He returned to Liverpool as a scout.

 Style of play

 McGuigan was a "speedy and tricky" forward that was described by the Lancashire Evening Post as having "capital control of the ball, and accurate feeding... his methods are characterised by sound judgment and artistic execution".

 Later life

-He later became a club director at Liverpool, serving on the club's board when Liverpool won the championship two years in a row in 1921–22 and 1922–23.
+He later became a club director at Liverpool, serving on the club's board when Liverpool won the championship two consecutive years (1921–22 and 1922–23).